-As the prime sponsor of Scnate Bill 619, I am keenly interested in the proposed regulations for licensure of marriage and family therapists and professional counselors that were published in the Pennsylvania Bulletin on March 24, 2001.
-I am concerned that the proposed regulations are far more restrictive than I had intended when I sponsored that legislation.
-It appears that several of the Board's proposed regulations would unnecessarily exclude a large number of qualified practitioners from licensure.
+I am writing to you to express concerns about proposed regulation, Reference Number 16A-694, for licensure of marriage and family therapists and profession counselors which was published in the Pennsylvania Bulletin on March 24, 2001.
+As the prime sponsor of the House version of the legislation which was the companion bill to Senate Bill 619, I am concerned that the proposed regulations are far more restrictive than was intended when the legislation was approved by the General Assembly.
+Several of the Board's proposed regulations would unnecessarily exclude a large number of qualified practitioners from licensure.

-Specifically, I am concerned that the proposed experience requirements for licensure by exemption from examination (grandfathering) contained in §§ 48.15(5) and 49.15(4) of the proposed regulations would unfairly and unnecessarily deny licensure to many well-qualified, experienced practitioners.
+Specifically, I am concerned that the proposed experience requirements for licensure by exemption from examination (grandparenting) contained in §§ 48.15(5) and 49.15(4) of the proposed regulations would unfairly and unnecessarily deny licensure to many wellqualified, experienced practitioners.
 Among those who would be excluded are: experienced practitioners who have been promoted to supervisory or administrative positions; experienced practitioners who are currently educators; practitioners such as school counselors or college counselors, or others who work in educational settings and who work 9 months per year; experienced retired practitioners who maintain a part-time practice; experienced practitioners who have voluntarily cut back on practice, perhaps to raise a family or care for an elderly parent; and experienced practitioners who have been reassigned to less direct client contact because of their inability to obtain a license in the past.
-In sponsoring SB 619, it was never my intention to exclude these experienced and qualified individuals from grandfathering.
+It was never the legislature's intent to exclude these experienced and qualified individuals from the grandparenting provisions of the act.